<< Go Back up to Region ‘United Kingdom: outside London’

 The official opening production was the Broadway version of “The Pirates of Penzance” starring Paul Nicholas, Victor Spinetti, Gaynor Miles, Simon Browne, Patricia Lancaster, and David Ian, which ran from 18th December 1990 to 26th January 1991.

-In 2014 the theatre underwent a £1.93 million nine-week refurbishment project concentrating on Front-of-House areas, but also including replacement of the seating in the Balcony, installation of air conditioning, and crucial improvements to backstage areas.
+In 2014 the theatre underwent a £1.93 million four month refurbishment project concentrating on Front-of-House areas, but also including replacement of the seating in the balcony, installation of air conditioning, and crucial improvements to backstage areas.
+LED house lighting was also added.
 The theatre re-opened on Thursday 9th October 2014 with Time Firth’s musical comedy “This Is My Family”.

-The Lyceum is the major touring house in Sheffield and is home to the City’s popular annual pantomime.
+The Lyceum is the major touring house in Sheffield and is home to the Sheffield’s popular annual pantomime.